 7. And God is faithful.
 See verse 10.
 God wanted each one to share in His eternal glory.
 Every believer who got through the trials successfully would be exalted/rewarded by God.
 He Himself would perfect, confirm, strengthen, and establish them.
 Sounds pretty good to me!
 What is our job in it?
 Submit to Him.
 Humble ourselves.
 Open ourselves up to Him.
 Become the soft clay in His hands and allow Him to mold us and shape us however He wants to.

-1. MacArthur says that Silvanus here is Silas, Paul’s travelling companion.
+1. John MacArthur believes that Silvanus here is Silas, Paul’s travelling companion.
 This could be because the root word in Greek basically the same.

 2. Silvanus probably transcribed the letter for Peter and may also have delivered it for him.